Stoke-on-Trent: Economy

 The Michelin tyre company has a complex in the city which houses its commercial head office, training centre and a truck tyre re-treading facility.
 Sainsbury's supermarket and The Co-operative Pharmacy have large warehouses in the city.
 Vodafone has a large call centre on Festival Park and the UK subsidiary of the lubricant manufacturer Fuchs Petrolub has its head office at its factory in Hanley.
 There is a steel foundry owned by Goodwin Steel Castings Ltd in Joiner's Square.
 Premier Foods make Mr Kipling slices and Cherry Bakewells in Trent Vale.
 The Co-operative Travel had its head office in Burslem, before it merged with Thomas Cook in 2010.

 Stoke-on-Trent City Council is the city's largest single employer.
 Another major employer is the Royal Stoke University Hospital, with over 7,000 staff.

 KPMG's Competitive Alternatives 2004 report declared Stoke-on-Trent to be the most cost-effective place to set up a new UK business.
-The city currently has the advantage of offering affordable business property, while being surrounded by a belt of affluent areas such as the Peak District, Stone, south Cheshire, and having excellent road links via the A500 and nearby M6 and rail links.
+The city currently has the advantage of offering affordable business property, while being surrounded by a belt of affluent areas such as the Peak District, Stone and south Cheshire, and has excellent road links via the A500 and nearby M6 and rail links.

-Tourism to the city was kick-started by the National Garden Festival in 1986, and is now sustained by the many pottery factory-shops and tours, and by the improved canal network.
+Tourism to the city was kick-started by the National Garden Festival in 1986 and is now sustained by the many pottery factory shops and tours and by the improved canal network.

-The main shopping centre is the Potteries Shopping Centre in Hanley, which has 561000 sqft of retail space with 87 units including major stores for Next, New Look, Monsoon, HMV, River Island, H. Samuel and Superdrug.
+The main shopping centre is the Potteries Shopping Centre in Hanley, which has 561000 sqft of retail space with 87 units including major stores for New Look, Monsoon, HMV, River Island, H. Samuel and Superdrug.
 Marks & Spencer and T.K.
 Maxx also have stores in Hanley.
 A new shopping centre on the site of Hanley's former bus station was due to open in 2016, but development has been delayed and the project is now in doubt.

 The other five towns of the city all have their own smaller town centres.
-Festival Park is a large retail and business park in Etruria, built on the former Garden Festival site.
-There are also retail parks in Tunstall, Fenton and Longton.
-A new retail park in Longton opened and has Currys, Smyths, Pets at Home and Matalan.
-A pub, McDonald's and Pizza Hut are also on the site.
+Festival Park is a large retail and business park located in Etruria, built on the former Garden Festival site.
+There are retail parks in Tunstall, Fenton and Longton.
+A new retail park in Longton, called Phoenix Park, has opened and has a Currys, Smyths, Pets at Home, Shoezone, Sports Direct, T.K.
+Maxx and Matalan.
+A pub, McDonald's, Greggs and Costa are also on the site.

 Other notable business people from the city include Reginald H. Jones (Chairman of General Electric), venture capitalist Jon Moulton, and John Madejski (chairman of Reading F.C. and former owner of Auto Trader).

-Night-time industry has boomed in recent years, with Hanley becoming increasingly popular for its theatres and restaurants.
+The Night-time industry has boomed in recent years, with Hanley becoming increasingly popular for its theatres and restaurants.

-In 2016, Stoke-on-Trent was ranked the second best city to start a business by Quality Formations, based on a number of factors including commercial property, energy, virtual offices, public transport and financial access.
+In 2016, Stoke-on-Trent was ranked the second-best city to start a business by Quality Formations, based on several factors including commercial property, energy, virtual offices, public transport and financial access.